brianroysar/DH110/ASSIGNMENT07/README.md

-# ASSIGNMENT #07: Interface Design
+# ASSIGNMENT #07: High Fidelity Prototype
 _by Brian Roysar | DH 110: High Fidelity Prototype_

 ## About this project